 3. Virtual Photo Booth

 This isn’t a boring “Class of 1950” kind of picture, so add some fun elements.
 How do you do it at an in-person party?
-Props like reindeer antlers, Santa hats, et al. Get them on, get your coworkers in one frame on that Christmas Eve Zoom call and take a screengrab as you all say Merry Christmas.
+Props like reindeer antlers, Santa hats, etc. Get them on, get your coworkers in one frame on that Christmas Eve Zoom call and take a screengrab as you all say Merry Christmas.
 Turn that perfect shot into a virtual Christmas card and send it to everyone.

 4. Enjoy an Online White Elephant